karimhm/RotaryLock/README.md

 # RotaryLock

-Rotary Lock, an iOS lock screen tweak
+Rotary Lock is a Jailbreak tweak that lets you add a beautiful combination lock to your lock screen replacing the stock number pad